13 Things You Need to Know About Sex in Your 40s

 It may get really boring, if you’re trying to conceive

 The quantity and quality of a woman’s eggs decreases significantly as she ages—making conception after 40 more challenging.
 If you’re still looking to expand your family, you may find yourself engaged in fertility treatments and lots of not-so-successful baby-making sex.
 And that can make sex feel, well, a little bit like doing dishes.
 “For those struggling to conceive later in life, sex can become a chore,” Landes says.
-Make sure you stop believing these eight sex myths right now.
+Make sure you stop believing these 8 sex myths right now.

 Women may be more orgasmic

 You may see myths that claim that older women lose their ability to orgasm, but experts say that women over 40 may find more pleasure in sex than they ever did before.
 “For some women, orgasm becomes easier with experience, self-confidence, and comfort,” Landes says.
-If fact, many women may find discover a second phase to their sexual experience: They know what it takes to get there and aren’t shy about making it happen.
+In fact, many women may find discover a second phase to their sexual experience: They know what it takes to get there and aren’t shy about making it happen.

 Guys can hold out longer